KrishKyada/DSA-Project/README.md

 ## 🎓 Learning outcomes

-- Graph algorithms (adjacency lists, BFS)
+- Native-code integration: calling a compiled C++ program from a Python server
-- Local PageRank-like scoring and recommendation heuristics
+- Text similarity and plagiarism detection heuristics (sliding-window comparisons, matching substrings)
-- Trie/prefix search for autocomplete
-- Simple full-stack integration between compiled code and a web UI via a lightweight server
+- Building a minimal full-stack demo with a static frontend, server bridge, and native core

 ---